 I am yet to hear, “John is such a filthy, primitive animal, I have heard he skips paragraphs.
 He sickens me!”

-Love it or hate it, it’s still something you must learn.
+A specific lingo permeates every industry and area of specialization.
+Love it or hate it; it’s still something you must learn.

 My main area of specialization is learning/memory and everything in-between, like productivity.